adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 ![pipeline](/images/classify_single_trajectory.png){: .align-center}

-Unlike GPS geospatial data, which is only accurate to ~1 meter, Pathr's system presently achieves centimeter-precision in customer location measurement.
-This is thanks to the high pixel density of the typical store's security camera system.
+Compared to GPS geospatial data, which is accurate to ~1 meter, Pathr's system presently achieves centimeter-precision in measuring customer location.
+This is thanks in part to the high pixel density of the typical store's security camera system.

 So in actual application, if x and y are floats with units of meters, x and y will contain meaningful position information to a depth of ~5 significant figures.
 There is a lot of detail in this data!